kailash-manasarovar/statement/docs/timeline/2022/june.md

 # June 2022

+## Walking and health

+- I go walking every weekend; with the English ladies on Saturdays and then on Sundays I might go for a walk on my own.
+- Whenever I walk, I notice my fingers swell up.
+- I know this is kidney-health related.
+- I'm nauseated often in my apartment.
+I don't know why but I have experienced substantial vomiting fits which are a bit inexplicable.
+I wonder the refrigerator is so old it is leaking bacteria onto my food.
+- My eyes are tired and my sight is often blurry.

+### Meeting Zoe while walking

+- On one Saturday, I bump into an old friend I hadn't seen in years while walking along Las Rotas.
+- She tells me about Elaine Black's suicide.
+- I'm devastated.

 ## Preparing for the conservatory audition

 - The head of studies, Jaume Signes, a trumpet teacher, allows me to use his room, the trumpet teaching room, room 6, every day to practice my pieces for the audition on a stand up piano.